-But if you have a separate POS system for your store that requires you to upload or (so much worse) manually input the data, human error is bound to occur.
-Having your online and in-store operations all run through the same platform is incredibly beneficial.
+But if you have a separate POS for your store that requires you to upload or (so much worse) manually input the data, human error is bound to occur.
+Having your online store and in-store operations all run through the same platform is incredibly beneficial.

 Shopify Hardware Quality

 As sleek and beautiful as the Shopify POS system hard drive might be, they’re awesomely durable, meaning they’ll do fine in both boutique fashion outlets and busy restaurants – and any type of retail and foodservice business between.

 The hardware is largely grouped into three categories, although the first encompasses everything you’ll need to set up an in-store point of sale system.
 The Retail Kit has the iPad stand, card reader, and all the necessary accessories.
 Each is sold separately too.